vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

   inside the commit messages
 * Replace all emojis with their text variants (example: ✨ will be replaced to `:sparkles:`)

-You can call this script like so:
+You can call this script like this:

 ```bash
 bash format_commit_messages.bash <filename>
 ```

-Whereas `filename` is the name of the generated file, which contains the merge commits and the corresponding messages.
-Per default, this file should be named like
+- `filename` The name of the generated file, example:

 ```bash
 merge_commits_of_release.txt